Articles

 I always felt as if I was navigating rough waters on my own.
 I did most of

-my teenage figuring-out — from riding my
+my teenage figuring-out — from riding my bike to the drugstore to buy tampons,

 to suffering the sting of a years-long high school unrequited love — by myself.